DaniellePotts/Data-Science-Product-Development-Assignment-2/README.md

 #### NodeJS

 Node packages should be included in the system under the *node_modules* folder.
-If this is not the case, simply run:
+If this is not the case, simply run from within the python-comm folder:

 ```
 npm install